DockerToolbox/version-helper/README.md

 This is a set of example output using the same [config file](config/config.example) but different operating systems, each time we let the tag default to latest.

+> If no version can be found then the package is omitted from the list.

 ### Alpine

 ```shell